jucyLL/BGTR/README.md

 }
 ```
 # Acknowledgements
 Part of codes are reused from the GatedSCNN and Cerberus.
+Thanks to Xiaoxue Chen and Towaki Takikawa for the codes of GatedSCNN and Cerberus.